langchain-ai/langgraph-studio/README.md

 ## Human-in-the-loop

 In addition to interrupting on a node and editing the graph state, you might want to support human-in-the-loop workflows with the ability to manually update state.
 Here is a modified version of `agent.py` with `agent` and `human` nodes, where the graph execution will be interrupted on `human` node.
+This will let you send input as part of the `human` node.
+This can be useful when you want the agent to get user input.
+This essentially replaces how you might use `input()` if you were running this from the command line.

 ```python
 from typing import TypedDict, Annotated, Sequence, Literal